dotnet/arcade/Documentation/ArcadeSdk.md

 It might be useful to create other top-level directories containing projects that are not standard C#/VB/F# projects.
 For example, projects that aggregate outputs of multiple projects into a single NuGet package or Willow component.
 These projects should also be included in the main solution so that the build driver includes them in build process, but their `Directory.Build.*` may be different from source projects.
 Hence the different root directory.

+## Building source packages

+Arcade SDK provides targets for building source packages.

+Set `IsSourcePackage` to `true` to indicate that the project produces a source package (along with `IsPackable`, `PackageDescription` and other package properties).

+If the project does not have an explicitly provided `.nuspec` file (`NuspecFile` property is empty) setting `IsSourcePackage` to `true` will trigger a target that puts sources contained in the project directory to the `contentFiles` directory of the source package produced by the project.

+In addition a `build/$(PackageId).targets` file will be auto-generated that links the sources contained in the package to the source server via a Source Link target.
+If your package already has a `build/$(PackageId).targets` file set `SourcePackageSourceLinkTargetsFileName` property to a different file name (e.g. `SourceLink.targets`) and import the file from `build/$(PackageId).targets`.

+If the project is packaged using a custom `.nuspec` file then the source and targets files must be listed in the `.nuspec` file.
+The path to the generated Source Link targets file will be available within the `.nuspec` file via variable `$SourceLinkTargetsFilePath$`.

 ## Building VSIX packages (optional)

 Building Visual Studio components is an opt-in feature of the Arcade SDK.
 Property `UsingToolVSSDK` needs to be set to `true` in the `Versions.props` file.